transloadit/uppy/website/src/docs/dashboard.md

 })
 ```

-Note that this meta data will only be set to a file if it’s entered by user.
-If you want to set certain default meta field to each file regardless of user actions, set [`meta` in Uppy options](/docs/uppy/#meta).
+Note that this meta data will only be set to a file if it’s entered by the user.
+If you want to set certain meta field to each file regardless of user actions, set [`meta` in Uppy options](/docs/uppy/#meta).

 ### `closeModalOnClickOutside: false`

-Set to true to automatically close the modal when the user clicks outside it.
+Set to true to automatically close the modal when the user clicks outside of it.

 ### `disablePageScrollWhenModalOpen: true`